Twitter introduced Twitter polls as a new and fresh way to generate engagement and gain feedback from the Twitter audience.

 Ask For Insights

 One of the easiest and fastest ways to engage with your Twitter audience is by asking for insights.
-It's an easy market research for you.
+It's easy market research for you.

-Ask such questions that are aimed towards gaining useful and valuable insights into the habits of your Twitter followers.
+Ask such questions that are aimed at gaining useful and valuable insights into the habits of your Twitter followers.
 You can ask about their preferences, pain points, or what they look for in a product or service.
 You can start by asking the most basic questions that can be answered with a simple yes or no, and then you can proceed with more detailed poll questions.

-Twitter polls example: Eventbrite wanted to collect insights on the Halloween season habits of their Twitter audience.
+Eventbrite wanted to collect insights on the Halloween season habits of their Twitter audience.
 So they conducted this poll during October, which is a strategy to help their followers think about their Halloween planning.
 They can even generate ideas for their holiday marketing campaigns for Halloween.

 Which #Halloween activity are you most excited about? 🎃🐈⬛— Eventbrite (@eventbrite) October 22, 2021